-Following the evolution of the Coronavirus '2019-nCoV' outbreak in the city of Wuhan, People's Republic of China (PRC), and based on the reports published by the WHO, ICAO and the ECDC, EASA has issued this SIB, providing recommendations to the NAAs and Aircraft and Aerodrome operators in order to reduce the risk of spreading the '2019-nCoV' Coronavirus.
+Following the evolution of the novel coronavirus (2019-nCoV) outbreak in the city of Wuhan, People's Republic of China (PRC), and based on the reports published by the WHO, International Civil Aviation Organization (ICAO) and the ECDC, EASA has issued this SIB, providing recommendations to the NAAs, Aircraft and Aerodrome operators in order to reduce the risk of spreading the 2019-nCoV.

-EASA is closely monitoring developments related to the Coronavirus outbreak in Wuhan (PRC) and is actively engaged with the WHO, ICAO, the European Commission (EC) and the EC DG SANTE.
+EASA is closely monitoring developments related to the 2019-nCoV outbreak in Wuhan (PRC) and is actively engaged with the WHO, ICAO, the European Commission (EC) and the EC DG SANTE.
 Due to that, the latest guidance and recommendations issued by WHO, ECDC and ICAO should be considered in the context of this SIB.